GarrettForsyth/the_liquor_cabinet/README.md

 This app uses key Android components to achieve its objectives:

--Activities
+- Activities
--Fragments
+- Fragments
--Services
+- Services
--Content Providers
+- Content Providers
--Broadcast Receivers
+- Broadcast Receivers

 In particular: